Reasons to Go

 White Water Rafting

-For white-water experienced kayakers, the Nile will be one of the best rivers they have ever paddled.
-Multi-day courses are also available.
+For white-water kayakers, the Nile is one of the best rivers in the world.

-A more sedate option is to kayak on the flat-water of Lake Bujagali - perfect for beginners or families.
+However, for beginners and families, a more sedate option is to kayak on the flat-water of Lake Bujagali.

 Lake Bujagali is also the venue for lunch and sunset cruises using two-storey cruisers similar to those on the Kazinga Channel in Queen Elizabeth National Park and the Nile at Murchison Falls.

-If you are looking for an extra thrill, then a 44m bungee jump is available for the brave or foolhardy at Adrift’s Nile High Camp
+If you are looking for an extra thrill, then a 44 metre bungee jump is available for the brave or foolhardy at Adrift’s Nile High Camp.

 Of the adventure activities, horse-riding, quad biking and mountain biking are all available from hotels on the Upper Nile